 Preservation Bike Ride*

-Ride to the City Center and enjoy an evening of fellowship and fun at one of the newest restaurants on the block, The Grand.
-Sponsored by BPAC.
+Ride to the Main Street District and enjoy an evening of fellowship and fun at The Grand.

-Saturday, May 26, departing from the State House North Lawn at 5pm
+Friday, May 31, departing from the State House North Lawn (Gervais St. side) at 6pm

-Join the Cola Town Bike Collective on a very casual ride from the Statehouse North Lawn to Spirit Communications Park to watch the Columbia Fireflies host Greenville!
+Join the Cola Town Bike Collective on a very casual ride from the Statehouse North Lawn to Spirit Communications Park to watch the Columbia Fireflies host the August Green Jackets!
 Bike Month and Baseball should go hand in hand!
-We will be rolling from the Statehouse at 5:00PM, headed down Main St. then through the Historic district ending at Bull Street.
+The first 25 riders at the State House will receive a free ticket to the game!